moorepants/eme171/content/pages/syllabus.rst

    on a provided rubric.
 Reports should be typed and submitted as a PDF file to Canvas.
 Each lab report due date will be preceded by multiple lab sessions lead by the teaching assistant.
-Each student is required to attend at least one of the two lab sessions during the two week period before the lab report is due.
+Each student is required to attend at least one of the lab sessions during the two week period before the lab report is due.
 Attendance will be taken and being absent will count against the pair's grade.
 Midterm
    You will have to complete a 50 minute in-class midterm exam.
 Final